Joseph Depew

 Joseph Depew (July 11, 1912 – October 30, 1988) was an American television director and producer and actor.

+Early years

+Born on July 11, 1912, in Harrison, New Jersey, Depew spent much of his youth in northern Maine.

 Career

-Born in Harrison, New Jersey, Depew began his career as a child stage actor at the age of three.
+Depew began his career as a child stage actor at the age of three.
 He was influenced by his mother, also a stage performer.
 He later worked as a second unit director or an assistant director in 22 films and 26 television series episodes.
-He was a unit director in six The Beverly Hillbillies episodes, an actor in 14 films, an assistant producer in 11 episodes of The Bob Cummings Show and a production manager in one movie.
+He directed numerous episodes across the first six seasons of The Beverly Hillbillies, an actor in 14 films, an assistant producer in 11 episodes of The Bob Cummings Show and a production manager in one movie.

+Depew's work on Broadway included portraying Andrew Lane Jr. in The Hero (1921).

 Personal life and death

 Depew was married to Dorothy Depew.
-They had eight children: David, Judy, Donald, John, Joan, Deb, Jim, and Diane.
+They had eight children.
 On October 30, 1988, Depew died at the age of 76 in Escondido, California.